 What struck me wasn’t that he said what he said, but that he had used it in such an…unenthusiastic way.
 I mean, how can making things easier for myself be anything but pragmatic?
 Don’t we all do that?
 Don’t we?

 I have told and retold that little anecdote many times over, it is one of my favorite anecdotes to tell, because I love hearing people’s reactions to it.
 One of my friends had quite an insight: “Now that I think about it, I have spent my life making things harder for myself.”

 It’s a common fallacy, I suppose, that the harder it is, the more valuable it is.
 But it shouldn’t be.
 We should make it as easy as possible.
 It sounds counterintuitive, but yes, take the easy way when you can.

-I am a former self-help addict (a life examiner), currently on a mission to retrain as a mental health professional, on a continuous lookout for easy ways to organize, keep in shape, eat, travel, parent, socialize, love and, most importantly, live.
+I am a former self-help addict (a life examiner) on a continuous lookout for easy ways to organize, keep in shape, eat, travel, parent, socialize, love and, most importantly, live.

 I have come to a point in my life where I want to share what I have learned and tried, in other ways than occasionally bursting out on Facebook or verbalizing to a friend over a cup of coffee.

 I needed order and a platform for my collection of research and experiences that may, hopefully, be useful to others.
 In my private life, I am a prolific writer.
 As Joan Didion famously said: “I don’t know what I think until I write it down” and that would be very true for me.

 So, as people do, I decided to start a blog.
 Choosing Easy seemed like an appropriate title for what I want to convey.

 While I am still learning to define myself in fluid terms that can withstand change, here are a few facts about me that may paint a picture.